arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 ## CHAPTER 5: DESIGN CONSISTENT HASHING

-To achieve horizontal scaling, it is important to distribute requests/data efficiently and evenly across servers.
+To achieve #scaling/horizontal, it is important to distribute requests/data efficiently and evenly across servers.
 Consistent hashing is a commonly used technique to achieve this goal.
 But first, let us take an in-depth look at the problem.